-Closed assemblies (also called "barrier" or "facesealed" systems) use the metal wall panels to resist the infiltration of weather (air and water) into the building.
-The metal wall panel system is the air and moisture barrier of the façade.
+Closed assemblies (also called "barrier" or "face-sealed" systems) use the metal wall panels to resist the infiltration of weather (air and water) into the building.
+The metal wall-panel system is the façade's air and moisture barrier.
 To achieve weather protection, the joints between the metal panels must be sealed to form a comprehensive barrier.

 Open systems, as the name implies, do not provide the primary protection against air and moisture infiltration.
-In these applications, a secondary means of protection must be included behind the panels, with consideration given to the way in which moisture that permeates the cladding can be directed back to the exterior.
-Rainscreens are a common form of open system that have become increasingly popular in the last decade.
+In these applications, a secondary means of protection must be included behind the panels, with consideration given to how any moisture that permeates the cladding can be directed back to the exterior.
+Rain screens are a common form of open system that have become increasingly popular over the past decade.

-How metal wall panel systems are installed and attached to the substrate (and ultimately to the building structure) is another defining element of their design.
+How metal wall-panel systems are installed and attached to the substrate (and ultimately to the building structure) is another defining element of their design.
 The panels are most commonly secured to a metal sub-framing system consisting of "z" girts, metal studs, or proprietary configurations.
 This securement can be achieved in two ways: by use of "exposed" or "concealed" fasteners.